Amzat19/Rest-Countries-Api/README.md

-# REST Countries API with color theme switcher solution
+# REST Countries API with color theme switcher

 ## Table of contents